 The admin email address set in the portal is the one that will be used to send all emails from your application.
 To set this up, login to the Admin portal and navigate to Settings > Outgoing email.

 The 'Add SendGrid API key to the Bubble editor' should be checked.
-If it is not, go back through the step to Setup the Sendgrid plugin.
+If it is not, go back through the step to Setup the Sendgrid plugin or Setup the Postmark plugin.

 Go to the inbox for the email you just entered.
-You should have an email from SendGrid asking you to verify your Single Sender email address.
+You should have an email from SendGrid or Postmark asking you to verify your Single Sender email address.
 Click the button to verify.

-Once Sendgrid has verified your email, go back to the admin portal and click on 'Outgoing email' in settings again.
+Once you have verified your email, go back to the admin portal and click on 'Outgoing email' in settings again.

 Click the 'I've verified my email' button.

-Canvas will check the verification status of your email with Sendgrid and you will see a message saying your email is verified and ready to go
+Canvas will check the verification status of your email with Sendgrid or Postmark and you will see a message saying your email is verified and ready to go.

 Your Canvas template will come with 5 standard email templates that can be customized to meet your needs.
 These templates can all be managed centrally from the Admin portal by navigating to the Emails tab from the left menu.